Caner-HK/CWC-Caner-Weather-Channel/README.md

 ### Frontend Design

 - **No Framework Dependency**: The frontend of CWC is purely crafted using HTML tags and CSS styling, with no dependency on any frontend frameworks, ensuring good performance on low-RAM devices and excellent compatibility.
-- **Responsive Layout**: With flexible CSS, CWC achieves a responsive layout that adapts to various screen sizes and devices.

 ### Backend Implementation